BIBSYSDEV/nva-language-js/README.md

     -   Matching is not case\-sensitive
 -   getLanguageByIso6391Code
     -   example: `const english = getLanguageByIso6391Code('en')`
-    -   Given an ISO 639-1 code, returns a Language object that either matches the token, or is the Undefined language
+    -   Given an ISO 639\-1 code, returns a Language object that either matches the token, or is the Undefined language
-    -   Matching is not case-sensitive
+    -   Matching is not case\-sensitive
 -   getLanguageByIso6392Code
     -   example: `const english = getLanguageByIso6392Code('eng')`
-    -   Given an ISO 639-2 code, returns a Language object that either matches the token, or is the Undefined language
+    -   Given an ISO 639\-2 code, returns a Language object that either matches the token, or is the Undefined language
     -   Returns e.g. a Language object for German if either the B/T ("ger", "deu") variants are supplied
-    -   Matching is not case-sensitive
+    -   Matching is not case\-sensitive
 -   getLanguageByIso6393Code
     -   example: `const english = getLanguageByIso6393Code('eng')`
-    -   Given an ISO 639-1 code, returns a Language object that either matches the token, or is the Undefined language
+    -   Given an ISO 639\-1 code, returns a Language object that either matches the token, or is the Undefined language
-    -   Matching is not case-sensitive
+    -   Matching is not case\-sensitive
 -   getLanguageByNynorskName
     -   example: `const english = getLanguageByNynorskName('Engelsk')`
     -   Given a Norwegian Nynorsk token for a language, say "Engelsk", returns a Language object that either matches the token, or is the Undefined language
-    -   Matching is not case-sensitive
+    -   Matching is not case\-sensitive
     -   The only difference between getLanguageByNynorskName and getLanguageByBokmaalName is Bokmål "Flere språk", Nynorsk "Fleire språk"
 -   getLanguageBySamiName
     -   example: `const english = getLanguageBySamiName('Eaŋgalsgiella')`
     -   Given a Northern Sami token for a language, say "Eaŋgalsgiella", returns a Language object that either matches the token, or is the Undefined language
-    -   Matching is not case-sensitive
+    -   Matching is not case\-sensitive
 -   getLanguageByUri
     -   example: `const english = getLanguageByUri(' http://lexvo.org/id/iso639-3/eng')`
-    -   Given a Lexvo ISO 639-3 URI, returns the corresponding language object or Undefined language (in the case that the URI is not in use)
+    -   Given a Lexvo ISO 639\-3 URI, returns the corresponding language object or Undefined language (in the case that the URI is not in use)
     -   Note: Lexvo does *not* use HTTPS

 ## Notes